1 November 2023 • Cyber security

-On the surface, the top picks for the best security awareness training software share many of the same features.
+On the surface, the top picks for the best security awareness training tools for employees share many of the same features.
 But dig deeper and you’ll find critical differences that can impact the level of cyber awareness within your organization.

-Here are our top selections for security awareness training software:
+Here are our top selections for security awareness training platforms:

 Guardey is a cyber awareness training solution built on gamification.
 Users start a fictional company and with weekly challenges, they either score points or lose points.
 When they score points, their company’s reputation improves and they make money, when they lose points, the opposite occurs.
 In the leaderboard, users can see how they are doing compared to their colleagues.
 Along the way, users can win prizes and badges.